All Episodes

 You really think if that's true, then they're dumber than I thought.

-Snerdley just told me that the reason that they put McCain up there to endorse Romney is to basically jam it down our throats.
+Snurdly just told me that the reason that they put McCain up there to endorse Romney is to basically jam it down our throats.

-The theory is that you put McCain up there to endorse Romney because you're sending a message to the independent.
+The theory is that you put McCain up there to endorse Romney because you're sending a message to the Independent.

 See, we're the reasonable ones.